-Our strategy is to expand our position as a low cost provider of private label tissue products to the growing discount retail channel within our geographic area while leveraging our competitive advantages to increase our presence in other retail channels.
-This will be accomplished through our continued high service levels, increased total manufacturing capacity and expansion of our high perceived value product offering.
+Our strategy is to expand our position as a low cost provider of high-quality private label tissue products to the growing discount retail channel while leveraging our competitive advantages to increase our presence in the mid-tier and premium tier markets with the discount retail channel as well as other retail channels.
+This will be accomplished through the expansion of our product offerings through new product development, our continued high service levels and increased total manufacturing capacity.

-We have strategically expanded capacity over the last 12 years to meet demand.
-Our strategy is to sell all of the parent rolls we manufacture as converted products which generally carry higher margins than parent rolls.
-In 2010, we increased our annual converting capacity by approximately 4.0 million cases with the installation of a new converting line, which increases our annual capacity to 12.0 million cases per year.
-This additional capacity will enable us both to increase sales of existing products and to provide the flexibility to manufacture higher tier products for sales to our core customer base and into new retail channels.
+Since our inception, we have strategically expanded capacity and capability in both paper manufacturing and finished product converting to meet market demand and quality requirements.
+Our strategy is to sell all of the parent rolls we manufacture as converted products, which generally carry higher margins than parent rolls.
+In 2010, we increased our annual converting capacity by approximately 4.0 million cases with the installation of a new converting line, which, along with other strategic investments, increased our annual converting capacity to 12.5 million cases per year.
+This additional converting capacity will enable us both to increase sales of existing products and to provide the flexibility to manufacture higher tier products for sales to our core customer base and into new retail channels.